TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 8/Amos 8.8.md

 ---

-Shall not the land tremble for this, and every one mourn that dwelleth therein? yea, it shall rise up wholly like the River; and it shall be troubled and sink again, like the River of Egypt.
+Won't the land tremble for this, and everyone mourn who dwells in it?
+Yes, it will rise up wholly like the River; and it will be stirred up and sink again, like the River of Egypt.